-High Definition Stream Surveys (HDSS) provide many advantages over traditional trasect-based stream surveys.
-Some of the advantages include:
+High Definition Stream Surveys (HDSS) provide many advantages over traditional transect-based stream surveys.
+Some of these advantages include:

-Better Data: HDSS provides continuous, geo-reference data on the river corridor conditions.
+Better Data: HDSS provides continuous, geo-referenced data regarding river corridor conditions.
 This eliminates the need to extrapolate conditions from transects and spot data collections.

 Wider Application: HDSS is not a single answer survey.
 The results can be used to support a wide range of river management applications.
-In this past, a survey may be conducted to answer a specific question.
-For example, maybe water quality was sampled at multiple locations in a river system.
-While the results maybe helpful for answering a question about water quality, if you wanted to know about instream habitat or the condition of infrastructure along the river, a different survey team would be sent out to answer the additional questions.
-This was costly and results in poorly integrated management.
-The HDSS approach collects all the data in a single pass.
-The results can be used for streambank erosion susceptibility assessment, habitat, corridor assessments, infrastructure assessment, water quality, water quantity assessments, and impact assessment, all from a single survey.
-HDSS promotes collaboration and better water management at a lower cost.
+In the past, different surveys were often conducted in the same waterway to answer different questions.
+For example, water quality samples collected at multiple locations in a river system would not provide information about instream habitat or the condition of infrastructure along the river.
+Inefficient data collection practices boost cost and make integrated management much more difficult.
+The data collected in a single HDSS survey can support many different types of assessments: streambank erosion susceptibility, habitat, corridor, infrastructure, water quality, water quantity, impact, and others.
+Thus, HDSS enables collaboration and better water management much more efficiently.

-Powerful Visualizations: The HDSS approach provides a powerful, integrated dashboard visualization of the your survey.
-No longer are surveys condensed to confusing charts and statistics representing a single metric dissociated with the rest of the survey results.
-With HDSS you see instream conditions in high-definition video with other survey data or results superimposed.
-With HDSS you can put decision-makers in the field to see problem areas and understand their impact.
+Powerful Visualizations: The HDSS approach provides a powerful, integrated dashboard visualization of your waterway.
+No longer are survey results explained in confusing charts and statistics that often represent a single metric dissociated from the rest of the survey results.
+HDSS results show instream conditions in high-definition video, superimposed with other survey data or results, if needed.
+HDSS is a virtual solution that puts decision-makers “in the field” so they can actually visualize problem areas and gain a better understanding of their relative magnitude and impact.

-Integrated Watershed Management: Stream and river systems are part of the landscape.
-They are influenced by the land and upstream conditions.
+Integrated Watershed Management: Stream and river systems are influenced by the land and upstream conditions.
 As a result, managing for a single aspect of the stream is costly and inefficient.
-HDSS collects data supportive of multiple management objective providing core data for different concerns but gathering data for all the concerns within a common survey.
+The HDSS approach can better align multiple management objectives by collecting core data relevant to all concerns and more specific or customized data for more targeted concerns, all in one survey.

-Easy to Integrate with GIS: All HDSS data is continuously geo-referenced.
-This means that you know exactly where you are at all times.
-It also mean that it easily integrates into modern Geographic Information Systems (GIS) to allow other spatial data to overlay the HDSS survey results.
+Easy to Integrate with GIS: All HDSS data are continuously geo-referenced: data are synchronized by time and mapped to the particular point in a waterway where it was collected.
+HDSS data easily integrates into modern Geographic Information Systems (GIS) to allow other spatial data to overlay the HDSS survey results.